 The Essilor Group seeks to make its solutions accessible in emerging countries whose populations are often excluded because of financial, cultural or geographical barriers.
 Our “2.5 Vision New Generation” division deploys innovative inclusive business models designed to be scalable and sustainable to give everyone the opportunity to benefit from vision care adapted to their needs and resources.
 The Eye Mitra program for example aims to bring vision care services to the doorstep of people living in rural India.

 Essilor was the first company on the CAC 40 to integrate a Corporate Social Responsibility Committee into its Board of Directors.
 This Committee monitors corporate mission initiatives deployed across the world.
 We are also an industry reference for our employee shareholding approach.
-The Valoptec association, created in 1972, groups together 8,000 employee shareholders.
+The Valoptec association, created in 1972, groups together almost 11,000 employee shareholders.